Editorial Submissions

 A Good Pitch Sells Your Story

-A pitch should be short and include a 200-word (or shorter!) encapsulation of the entire story.
-It should include a proposed hed and dek, the type of story, why it should be written, the potential sources, the source of the artwork for the story, the timing for when the story should be published, and any trends in the national news that story is following.
+A pitch should be short and include 1-2 paragraphs on your story query that encapsulates your idea.
+It should include a proposed hed and dek, the type of story, why it should be written, the potential sources, the source of the artwork for the story, the ideal issue/timing, and any trends in the national news that the story is following.
 Pitches formatted to call out these headings are always well-received.
-Pitches that include a photo (with photo credit) are even better.

 Give us a little detail about yourself with the pitch as well–why are you the writer to cover what you’re pitching to Virginia Living?
 Are you a subject matter expert?
 Are you a seasoned journalist?
 Are you a published author?
-All of this would be great to know–and please send us three links to clips published in the last calendar year.
+And if you’ve never written for us before, please include links to clips that you’ve recently published along with your pitch.

 Lead Times Vary

 Since we are primarily a print publication, longer lead times are the best approach.
-We work anywhere from six to twelve months out, so pitching a winter getaway idea in early summer would be timely, but pitching a fall getaway story in the late summer tells us you don’t know how a magazine works.
-Pitching openings for restaurants four to six months in advance of the slated opening is perfect timing.
-As always, if it’s a terrific story and your pitch is very solid, we will try to make room for anything last minute that’s not been covered elsewhere.
+We work anywhere from six to twelve months out, so pitching a winter getaway idea in spring would be timely, but pitching a fall getaway story in the late summer tells us you don’t know how a magazine works.
+As always, if it’s a terrific story and your pitch is very solid—and you have the chops to complete the assignment—we very well may strike a deal!

 Response Times